hashgraph/hedera-services/hedera-node/POSTGRESQL_SETUP_GUIDE.md

 --env PGDATA=/var/lib/postgresql/data/pgdata ^
 postgres:10.9-alpine
 ```
-a.
-On Windows, you may be asked to authorize the drive sharing as shown below.
+Note: On Windows, you may be asked to authorize the drive sharing as shown below.
 Press the “Share It” button to allow access.

-4. Copy the [PostgreSQL Configuration file](postgresql.conf) into the appropriate folder (also available in the folder beside this document):    [MacOS/Linux Only]
+### Copy the [PostgreSQL Configuration file](postgresql.conf) into the appropriate folder
 ```
 # MacOS / Linux
 ~/Docker/Volumes/PostgreSQL/swirlds-fcfs/pgdata
 ```

-5. Control your PostgresSQL container with the following commands:
+### Control your PostgresSQL container
 ```
 # Start Postgres
 docker start postgres